EighteenZi/rocksdb_wiki/Logger.md

 # Introduction

 RocksDB supports a generalized message logging infrastructure.
 RocksDB caters to a variety of use cases -- from low power mobile systems to high end servers running distributed applications.
-The framework helps extent the message logging as per the use case needs.
+The framework helps extent the message logging infrastructure as per the use case requirements.
 The mobile app might need a relatively simpler logging mechanism, compared to a server running mission critical application.
-It also provides a means to integrate RocksDB log messages with the embeded application logging infrastructure.
+It also provides a means to integrate RocksDB log messages with the embedded application logging infrastructure.

 # Exiting Logger Hierarchy